r4victor/tenthousandmeters/content/blog/python_bts_13.md

 4. C extensions.

-To remove the GIL and still have a working interpreter, you need to find alternative mechanisms for thread-safety.
+To remove the GIL and still have a working interpreter, you need to find alternative mechanisms for thread safety.
 People tried to do that in the past.
 The most notable attempt was Larry Hastings' Gilectomy project started in 2016.
 Hastings [forked](https://github.com/larryhastings/gilectomy) CPython, [removed](https://github.com/larryhastings/gilectomy/commit/4a1a4ff49e34b9705608cad968f467af161dcf02) the GIL, modified reference counting to use [atomic](https://gcc.gnu.org/onlinedocs/gcc-4.1.1/gcc/Atomic-Builtins.html) increments and decrements, and put a lot of fine-grained locks to protect mutable data structures and interpreter-wide data.

 Gilectomy could run some Python code and run it in parallel.
 However, the single-threaded performance of CPython was compromised.
 Atomic increments and decrements alone added about 30% overhead.
 Hastings tried to address this by implementing buffered reference counting.
 In short, this technique confines all reference count updates to one special thread.
 Other threads only commit the increments and decrements to the log, and the special thread reads the log.
 This worked, but the overhead was [still significant](https://mail.python.org/archives/list/python-dev@python.org/message/YJDRVOUSRVGCZTKIL7ZUJ6ITVWZTC246/).